prebid/prebid-server-java/docs/endpoints/openrtb2/auction.md

 #### Bidder Errors

 `response.ext.errors.{bidderName}` contains messages which describe why a request may be "suboptimal".
-For example, suppose a `banner` and a `video` impression are offered to a bidder which only supports `banner`.
+For example, suppose a `banner` and a `xnativeVideo` impression are offered to a bidder which only supports `banner`.

-In cases like these, the bidder can ignore the `video` impression and bid on the `banner` one.
+In cases like these, the bidder can ignore the `xnativeVideo` impression and bid on the `banner` one.
 However, the publisher can improve performance by only offering impressions which the bidder supports.

 For example, a request may return this in `response.ext`